anatoliifrolov/postgres-cxx-client/README.md

 Default policy is to stop gracefully: all requests waiting in the queue will be executed.
 You can alternatively choose to drop the queue, but active requests are not canceled and can take some time to complete anyway.
-And the last one policy is to abort resulting in an undefined behaviour.
+And the last one policy is to abort, resulting in an undefined behaviour.